Fraud Blocker Slimline double glazing for listed buildings | Best double glazing UK

 We simply can not fit regular 24mm double glazing into narrow Georgian rebates sashes.

 The 36-44mm triple glazing is also not suitable for this job.
-The 12mm slimline double glazing would work in a sash window, but the Fineo glass outperforms it and is only 7mm thick.
+The 12mm slimline double glazing would work in a box sash window, but the Fineo glass outperforms it and is only 7mm thick.

 The thickest glazing that can be used for double-glazing windows in a listed building is 12mm, but we choose to use 6.7 mm Fineo glass due to the results we’ve seen in our testing and Fineo’s testing too.